julialuongw/minecraft-ender-pearl-physics-derivations/README.md

 # minecraft-ender-pearl-physics-derivations

+Backwards engineering + calculus to prove the best ender pearl angle is -37.9742431640625

 A full analysis can be found here: https://github.com/julialuongw/minecraft-ender-pearl-physics-derivations/blob/master/Publication.pdf

-A video is in the works to deliver the findings in a more palatable form.
+Video in the works!